-As part of the Silver Lake Transaction, a new financing structure was established consisting of a new First Lien Credit Agreement ("Successor First Lien Agreement") and a new Second Lien Credit Agreement ("Successor Second Lien Agreement") (collectively, the "Successor Credit Agreements").
-The Successor First Lien Agreement provided financing in the form of a \$670.0 million term loan due January 31, 2027, carrying an interest rate of 3.25% to 3.50%, based on the first lien leverage ratio, plus LIBOR ("Successor First Lien Credit Facility") and a new \$75.0 million revolving credit facility due January 31, 2025 ("Successor Revolver").
-The Successor First Lien Credit Facility required mandatory quarterly repayments of 0.25% of the original loan balance commencing September 30, 2020.
-Beginning with the year ending December 31, 2021, the Successor First Lien Credit Facility required mandatory payments based on calculated excess cash flow, as defined within the Successor First Lien Credit Agreement.
-The Successor Second Lien Agreement provided financing in the form of a \$145.0 million term loan due January 31, 2028, carrying an interest rate of 8.50% plus LIBOR ("Successor Second Lien Credit Facility").
-The Successor Credit Agreements are collateralized by substantially all assets and capital stock owned by direct and indirect domestic subsidiaries and are governed by certain restrictive covenants including limitations on indebtedness, liens, and other corporate actions such as investments and acquisitions.
-In the event the Company's outstanding indebtedness under the Successor Revolver exceeds 35% of the aggregate principal amount of the revolving commitments then in effect, it is required to maintain a consolidated first lien leverage ratio no greater than 7.75 to 1.00.
+In February 2020, a new financing structure was established consisting of a new First Lien Credit Agreement ("First Lien Agreement") and a new Second Lien Credit Agreement ("Second Lien Agreement") (collectively, the "Credit Agreements").
+The First Lien Agreement provided financing in the form of a \$670.0 million term loan due January 31, 2027, carrying an interest rate of 3.25% to 3.50%, based on the first lien leverage ratio, plus LIBOR ("First Lien Credit Facility") and a new \$75.0 million revolving credit facility due January 31, 2025 ("Revolver").
+The First Lien Credit Facility required mandatory quarterly repayments of 0.25% of the original loan balance commencing September 30, 2020.
+Beginning with the year ending December 31, 2021, the First Lien Credit Facility required mandatory payments based on calculated excess cash flow, as defined within the First Lien Credit Agreement.
+The Second Lien Agreement provided financing in the form of a \$145.0 million term loan due January 31, 2028, carrying an interest rate of 8.50% plus LIBOR ("Second Lien Credit Facility").
+The Credit Agreements are collateralized by substantially all assets and capital stock owned by direct and indirect domestic subsidiaries and are governed by certain restrictive covenants including limitations on indebtedness, liens, and other corporate actions such as investments and acquisitions.
+In the event the Company's outstanding indebtedness under the Revolver exceeds 35% of the aggregate principal amount of the revolving commitments then in effect, it is required to maintain a consolidated first lien leverage ratio no greater than 7.75 to 1.00.

-In February 2021, the Company refinanced its Successor First Lien Credit Facility at an increased principal amount of \$766.6 million due January 31, 2027, carrying a reduced interest rate of 3.00% to 3.25%, based on the first lien leverage ratio, plus LIBOR.
+In February 2021, the Company refinanced its First Lien Credit Facility at an increased principal amount of \$766.6 million due January 31, 2027, carrying a reduced interest rate of 3.00% to 3.25%, based on the first lien leverage ratio, plus LIBOR.
 No changes were made to the associated revolving credit facility due January 31, 2025.
-In connection with the refinancing of the Successor First Lien Credit Facility, the Company fully repaid its Successor Second Lien Credit Facility.
+In connection with the refinancing of the First Lien Credit Facility, the Company fully repaid its Second Lien Credit Facility.
 As a result of these transactions the Company recorded a total loss on extinguishment of debt of \$13.9 million, composed of the write-off of unamortized deferred financing costs plus a prepayment premium, accrued interest, and other fees.

-In connection with the closing of the Company's initial public offering ("IPO"), on June 30, 2021, the Company repaid \$200.0 million of its Successor First Lien Credit Facility outstanding, of which \$44.3 million was applied to the remaining quarterly principal payments due under the Successor First Lien Agreement.
-As a result of the IPO, the Company's interest rate under the Successor First Lien Credit Facility was reduced by 0.25% to a range of 2.75% to 3.00%, based on the first lien ratio, plus LIBOR.
+In connection with the closing of the Company's IPO, on June 30, 2021, the Company repaid \$200.0 million of its First Lien Credit Facility outstanding, of which \$44.3 million was applied to the remaining quarterly principal payments due under the First Lien Agreement.
+As a result of the IPO, the Company's interest rate under the First Lien Credit Facility was reduced by 0.25% to a range of 2.75% to 3.00%, based on the first lien ratio, plus LIBOR.
 The remaining \$564.7 million term loan is scheduled to mature on January 31, 2027.
 As a result of the prepayment, the Company recorded additional interest expense of \$3.7 million associated with the accelerated amortization of the related deferred financing costs.